 Part of the problem is that they don’t truly understand what their customer wants, or what they are looking for.
 A company that provides health care may have a lot of content up about, say, wellness, but might not have a lot up about insurance.
 That’s partly because they feel that insurance isn’t too much fun to write

 But in doing this, they don’t fit their own niche.
 They are offering something valuable, for sure, and wellness-related content should be part of their strategy, but customers aren’t looking just for tips: they are looking for advice and information about insurance.
 And they probably have some very specific questions and issues.

 That’s where customer care comes in.

 All of this can become content!
 Knowing that people are going to be searching for optometrists in their area lets you know you should be doing blog posts about eye doctors, explaining how to find the right one, and then leading people to your service.
 Or the marketing team could make a video about the importance of taking care of your vision (maybe computer-related strain), and lead viewers to sign up.

 What they are doing is taking customer-related issues and turning them into content.
 This does a few things.

 Don’t forget that listening to customer service issues solves another huge problem: coming up with ideas for content.
 36% of B2B marketers list the production of engaging content as their most daunting challenge.
 By learning customer pain points, ideas, and stories, you’ve found a whole new avenue for content ideation.

-Customer service representatives are the go-between between your content and your client’s needs.
+Customer care representatives are the go-between between your content and your client’s needs.
 It’s where inspiration turns into actual ideas.

 RDI Corporation was founded in 1978 and is headquartered in Blue Ash, Ohio.
 We provide precise business solutions through a fully integrated outsourcing model and our clients ranged from mid-sized corporations to distinguished Fortune 500 companies.